Tyshon Blackburn

-Tyshon Blackburn (born June 20, 2001) is a Canadian professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
-He is a Grey Cup champion after winning with the Argonauts in 2024.
+Tyshon Blackburn (born June 20, 2001) is a Canadian professional football defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+He is a Grey Cup champion after winning with the Toronto Argonauts in 2024.

 Early life

 Blackburn grew up in Calgary where he was raised by his mother who was the reason he started playing football.

 University career

 Blackburn played U Sports football for the Alberta Golden Bears from 2019 to 2023.
 He played in 32 games where he had 100 tackles and four interceptions.
 He was named a U Sports First Team All-Canadian in 2021.

 Professional career

 Blackburn (0) with Tunde Adeleke (1) in the 111th Grey Cup.